UDT-ITF/website/source/presentation/index.md

 ###  6.3.
 Responses

 The format for all responses is JSON, as described above.
 It is good practice for all resources with an HTTP(S) URI to provide their description when the URI is dereferenced.
-If a resource is [referenced][prezi30-terminology] within a response, rather than being [embedded][prezi30-terminology], then it _MUST_ be able to be dereferenced.
+If a resource is [referenced](#12-terminology) within a response, rather than being [embedded](#12-terminology), then it _MUST_ be able to be dereferenced.

-If the server receives a request with an `Accept` header, it _SHOULD_ respond following the rules of [content negotiation][org-rfc-7231-conneg].
+If the server receives a request with an `Accept` header, it _SHOULD_ respond following the rules of [content negotiation](https://datatracker.ietf.org/doc/html/rfc7231#section-5.3.2).
 Note that content types provided in the `Accept` header of the request _MAY_ include parameters, for example `profile` or `charset`.

 If the request does not include an `Accept` header, the HTTP `Content-Type` header of the response _SHOULD_ have the value `application/ld+json` (JSON-LD) with the `profile` parameter given as the context document: `https://textframe.io/api/presentation/1/context.json`.

 ```
 Content-Type: application/ld+json;profile="https://textframe.io/api/presentation/1/context.json"
 ```
-{: .urltemplate}

 If the `Content-Type` header `application/ld+json` cannot be generated due to server configuration details, then the `Content-Type` header _SHOULD_ instead be `application/json` (regular JSON), without a `profile` parameter.

 ```
 Content-Type: application/json
 ```
-{: .urltemplate}

-The HTTP server _MUST_ follow the [CORS requirements][org-w3c-cors] to enable browser-based clients to retrieve the descriptions.
-If the server receives a request with one of the content types above in the Accept header, it _SHOULD_ respond with that content type following the rules of [content negotiation][org-rfc-7231-conneg].
-Recipes for enabling CORS and conditional Content-Type headers are provided in the [Apache HTTP Server Implementation Notes][notes-apache].
+The HTTP server _MUST_ follow the [CORS requirements](https://fetch.spec.whatwg.org/) to enable browser-based clients to retrieve the descriptions.
+If the server receives a request with one of the content types above in the Accept header, it _SHOULD_ respond with that content type following the rules of [content negotiation](https://datatracker.ietf.org/doc/html/rfc7231#section-5.3.2).

 Responses _SHOULD_ be compressed by the server as there are significant performance gains to be made for very repetitive data structures.

 ## 7. Authentication

 It may be necessary to restrict access to the descriptions made available via the Presentation API.
 As the primary means of interaction with the descriptions is by web browsers using XmlHttpRequests across domains, there are some considerations regarding the most appropriate methods for authenticating users and authorizing their access.
-The approach taken is described in the [Authentication][itf-auth] specification, and requires requesting a token to add to the requests to identify the user.
+The approach taken is described in the [Authentication specification](#7-authentication), and requires requesting a token to add to the requests to identify the user.
 This token might also be used for other requests defined by other APIs.

 It is possible to include Image API service descriptions within the Manifest, and within those it is also possible to include links to the Authentication API's services that are needed to interact with the image content.
 The first time an Authentication API service is included within a Manifest, it _MUST_ be the complete description.
 Subsequent references _SHOULD_ be just the URI of the service, and clients are expected to look up the details from the full description by matching the URI.
 Clients _MUST_ anticipate situations where the Authentication service description in the Manifest is out of date: the source of truth is the Image Information document, or other system that references the Authentication API services.